usethesource/rascal-website/docs/RascalConcepts/EquationSolving/index.md

 #### Description

 Many problems can be solved by forms of _constraint solving_.
-This is a declarative way of programming: specify the constraints that a problem solution should satisfy and how potential solutions can be generated.
+This is a declarative way of programming: Specify the constraints that a problem solution should satisfy and how potential solutions can be generated.
 The actual solution (if any) is found by enumerating solutions and testing their compliance with the constraints.